-Jack Anthony Pott, Assistant Music Director
+Jack Anthony Pott, Assistant Music Director and Media Coordinator

-James R. Barry, Accompanist
+James R. Barry, Interim Office Manager and Accompanist

-Mr. Barry has been the accompanist for the Hartford Chorale since 1995, serving under three conductors and numerous guest conductors, and accompanying the Chorale on three international tours.
-He is the Minister of Music at St. James’ Church, Glastonbury and Assistant Organist at St. Patrick-St. Anthony Church, Hartford.
-In addition to earning degrees from the Rhode Island School of Design, the Hartt School and Yale University, Mr. Barry has studied organ with Edward Clark and Thomas Murray, and conducting with Marguerite Brooks, and organ improvisation at Salisbury Cathedral.
+James R. Barry has been the accompanist for the Hartford Chorale since 1995, serving under three conductors and numerous guest conductors, and accompanying the Chorale on three international tours.
+He is Minister of Music at St. James’ Church, Glastonbury, and Assistant Organist at St. Patrick-St. Anthony Church, Hartford.
+In addition to earning degrees from the Rhode Island School of Design, the Hartt School and Yale University, Mr. Barry has studied organ with Edward Clark and Thomas Murray, conducting with Marguerite Brooks, and organ improvisation at Salisbury Cathedral.
 He is a 2013 graduate of the UConn Nonprofit Leadership Program, Encore!Hartford.

 He was Director of Artistic Operations at the Hartford Symphony Orchestra, and Coordinator of the Jackie McLean International Festival of the Arts.
 For fourteen years, he was Canon Precentor at Christ Church Cathedral, Hartford, overseeing an active music program of choirs and concert events.